 Registration: QACS 799/800/801/802

-Registration is managed through the Office of the University Veterinarian.
+Registration is managed by the Office of the University Veterinarian

 WHO: Anyone to be listed on an Animal Use Protocol (AUP) must complete a Queen's Animal Care Service (QACS) course.
 This includes Principal Investigators (PIs) as well as all individuals responsible for the care and use of animals under an approved AUP.

 - QACS 799 - biomedical research (particularly rodents)

 - QACS 801 - biology/wildlife-based research (particularly fish)